The German shorthaired pointer: an impressive hunting pattern

 The German Shorthaired Pointer Association

-The GSPA was formed in 1972 by a group of breed enthusiasts, who wished to preserve the GSP status as an all-round gundog.
+The German Shorthaired Pointer Association (GSPA) was formed in 1972 by a group of breed enthusiasts, who wished to preserve the GSP status as an all-round gundog.
 The breed was first introduced into the UK by returning servicemen towards the end of World War II.
 Many of whom had chance to see the breed working in Germany and, being impressed with the capabilities of the GSP, decided to introduce the breed to this country.
 As numbers and interest in the breed increased, so did the need to formalise its place in the UK.
 A club for GSPs was formed early in the 1950s by interested owners and the GSPA was formed in 1972.
-For more information, visit German Shorthaired Pointer Association.
+Find out more about the Association here.